vektor-inc/x-t9/readme.txt

 == Changelog ==

-[ Design Bug Fix ] Fix an issue where the CSS for submenus is not applied when the navigation overlay menu is set to off.
+[ Design Bug Fix ] Fix an issue where the CSS is not applied when the navigation is set to always display.

 1.27.1
 [ Design Bug Fix ] Fixed an issue where constrained blocks were misaligned inside full-width blocks.